bibleexchange/courses/_homiletics-1/en/404_principle-four.md

 ### What is the genre of the passage?

-Meaning is Genre Dependent.
-The consideration of the many different Biblical genre text is so important to meaning.
-Epistles, Gospel, Apocalyptic, Prophetic, Parabolic, Poetic, Historical cannot all be treated in an identical manner because each is governed by a different purpose.
+Meaning is genre dependent.
+The consideration of the many different biblical genre text is so important to meaning.
+Epistles, gospel, apocalyptic, prophetic, parabolic, poetic, and historical gernes cannot all be treated in an identical manner because each is governed by a different purpose.